bonaparte/bonaparte/components/index.md

-Bonaparte Components follow three main principles:
+Bonaparte components follow a set of core principles:

 - Components create structure but are otherwise design agnostic.
 - Components are _pure_.
 Functionality is controlled by custom attributes only.
 - No use of the `class` attribute to create functionality.

-There are currently two types of components:
+There are two types of components:

-## 1. Basic structural components
+ 1. ## Basic structural components
 Basic Components provide simple structure and minimal functionality to be as versatile as possible.

 ## 2. Opinionated high level components